hiiamboris/red-wiki/[HOWTO]-VID-and-View-(GUI)-hints-and-tips.md

 # Base face can hold only base faces in its pane (sub-layout)

 GDI+ could hold other faces too, but had some problems also; D2D can hold only base faces.

+# When to use `options`, `extra` and `with`

+Let's say you create a template for a new style and want to add a `config` to set  it up.
+Where to put it?
+You have at least three options: create a new facet in template, put your config in `options` facet, or put it in `extra` facet.

+Advice from @hiiamboris: If `config` is a facet that lives with the widget, `with` is the most direct way to work with it, and it will be easier to access if one wants.
+If it's just data that gets read and discarded then `options` wins because it doesn't require you to allocate a facet for it.
+Or if you think this data is not going to be accessed by anyone, thus you kind of hide it.

+`extra` is perhaps best to keep free and available for users to deploy.